 Many people who have reached the C-Suite may believe they don’t need to learn more about themselves, further, sharpen their leadership skills, or expand their leadership communication skills.

-They tend to rationalize like this: “I’m the (CEO, CFO, CMO or CXO) and know all that stuff.”
+They tend to rationalize like this: “I’m the (CEO, CFO, CMO, or CXO) and know all that stuff.”
 If they didn’t know the “stuff,” they wouldn’t be where they are.

 Trent Clark, my business partner, has a favorite saying: “You are perceived as you are received.”